Hondh-Chillar massacre: Background

-A FIR was filed by Dhanpat Singh, the then sarpanch, or mayor, of Chillar at police station Jatusana in Mahendragarh district, which is now in Rewari district.
+A FIR was filed by Dhanpat Singh, the then Sarpanch of Chillar at police station Jatusana in Mahendragarh district, which is now in Rewari district.
 It reveals the killers first came from Hali Mandi around 11 AM but were persuaded by the villagers to turn around.
 When they came in the evening they had several more trucks of reinforcements and a group of three Hindus had tried to persuade the killers to leave the village but were intimidated into leaving.
 It reports that 20 of the dead Sikh villagers' bodies were burned beyond recognition.

-On 23 February 2011, the local police claimed to have lost the First information report, however The Times of India was able to find a signed copy of the report which had been obtained from the same police station just days earlier.
+On 23 February 2011, the local police claimed to have lost the first information report, however The Times of India was able to find a signed copy of the report which had been obtained from the same police station just days earlier.